-This post will provide details about how to visit the Old Ursuline Convent Museum.
-You will find a variety of useful information in the sections below.
-Each section will include advice on what to expect, how to get there, ticket prices and other important factors.
+This post will provide details about how to visit the Old Ursuline Convent Museum, including advice on what to expect, how to get there, ticket prices and other important factors.

 - Plan Your Visit